LNP-BP/LNPBPs/lnpbps-0001.md

 ### Use of nonce

-## Reference implementations
+## Reference implementation

 <https://github.com/LNP-BP/rust-lnpbp/blob/master/src/commitments/secp256k1.rs>

 ## Acknowledgements

 Authors would like to thank:
 * Alekos Filini for his initial work on the commitment schemes as a part of early RGB effort [6];
-* ZmnSCPxj for bringing attention to possible Taproot-compatilibity issues [7];
+* ZmnSCPxj for bringing attention to possible Taproot-compatibility issues [7];
+* Peter Wuille for a proposal on the tagged hashes, preventing reply-type of attacks [5];
+* Authors of Sidechains whitepaper for paying attention to the potential length-extension attacks and the introduction of HMAC-based commitments to the original public key [3];

 ## References

 1. Ilja Gerhardt, Timo Hanke.
-Homomorphic Payment Addresses and the Pay-to-Contract Protocol. arXiv:1212.3257 [cs.CR]
+Homomorphic Payment Addresses and the Pay-to-Contract Protocol. arXiv:1212.3257 \[cs.CR\]
    <https://arxiv.org/pdf/1212.3257.pdf>
 2. [Eternity Wall's "sign-to-contract" article](https://blog.eternitywall.com/2018/04/13/sign-to-contract/)
 3. Adam Back, Matt Corallo, Luke Dashjr, et al. Enabling Blockchain Innovations with Pegged Sidechains (commit5620e43).